• Home

 she/her

-Emily Gorodetskiy is co-chair of the Youth Council at the League of Women Voters of San Francisco (LWVSF), where she co-leads initiatives such as the District Voices podcast, youth voter registration drives, and partnerships with other local youth councils.
+Emily Gorodetskiy is co-chair of the Youth Council at the League of Women Voters of San Francisco, where she co-leads initiatives such as the District Voices podcast, youth voter registration drives, and partnerships with other local youth councils.
 Emily also attends LWVSF board meetings to stay connected with the chapter’s broader work.

 In April 2024, Emily joined the LWVSF Youth Council.
 One highlight that stands out is traveling to Sacramento, where she was recognized for her civic leadership by state Assemblymember Catherine Stefani during a California Assembly session—and had the opportunity to interview her afterward.
 Emily is motivated to serve by her belief in making civic engagement accessible to all young people, especially those often overlooked.
 Her experience in youth leadership, public speaking, and organizing has helped contribute to LWVSF’s mission of empowering voters in meaningful ways.